G6688/surprise/README.md

-# surprise,so this is just a nomal program
+# surprise,so this is just a normal program